dire_pytorch.py

 all_knn_distances.append(chunk_distances)

-# Clear GPU memory periodically
+# Clear GPU memory after each chunk to avoid fragmentation

 torch.cuda.empty_cache()